-Late Submissions after an agreed extension / deadline
+6.5.6 Late Submissions after an agreed extension / deadline

-6.6.8 If a student is given an agreed extension on their coursework/artefact (e.g. due to mitigation) but subsequently submits late after the agreed extension/deadline, standard late submission regulations apply.
+If a student is given an agreed extension on their coursework/artefact (e.g. due to mitigation) but subsequently submits late after the agreed extension/deadline, standard late submission regulations apply.

-Board consideration of Non-Submission/Non-Attendance
+6.5.7 Board consideration of Non-Submission/Non-Attendance

 Where a student submits a piece of coursework later than 72 hours, or does not submit anything at all, it will be classed as a Non-Submission.
 Where a student does not attend an examination, it will also be classed as a Non-Submission.
 Both carry a penalty and the work is awarded a mark of zero (0%).
-The Board will act as follows:
+The formal element mark appears as zero (0%) on the Board Report and is identified with a code NS: Non Submission.
+Where exceptional circumstances are accepted for work submitted after 72 hours and marked, the Programme Board will award the actual uncapped mark.